 - Windows 10 1803 or later

-After the pool is created, go through the standard application pool creation process but choose Desktop Pool and select the name of the pool you just created.
-You can then select applications to publish either manually or automatically.
+After the pool is created go through the standard Application Pool creation process but choose Desktop Pool and select the name of the Pool you just created.
+You can then either select applications to publish manually or automatically.

 Horizon Best Practices

-Provisioning RDSH Servers Using Instant Clones
+Provisioning RDS Hosts Using Instant Clones

 Publishing occurs only when you create a new farm or update an existing farm to incorporate changes.
-Publishing the master image takes between 7 and 40 minutes, depending on the type of storage and number of hosts that you are using.
+Publishing the golden image takes between 7 and 40 minutes, depending on the type of storage and number of hosts that you are using.